mariusandra/aristotle/README.md

 Aristotle achieves this by removing the line between business logic definitions and code.
 The same lines of text that are used to define logic rules can be displayed to the client without modification.

 Aristotle is loosely inspired by cucumber.
-Check out the examples below.
+Check out the examples and screenshot below.

-We're at an early alpha version, so all contributions are very welcome!
-Most appreciated are unit tests and code cleanups.

 Aristotle grew out of the need we had at [Apprentus](https://www.apprentus.com/) to define and remember the ever increasing complexity with sorting and managing incoming requests from students.